McGranahanLab/mhc-hammer/README.md

 1. On the HLA-HD website fill in the [download request form](https://www.genome.med.kyoto-u.ac.jp/HLA-HD/download-request/) to get a download link for HLA-HD
 2. Edit the `assets/hlahd_container.def` file:
    - Update the `/path/to/downloaded/hlahd.version.tar.gz` in the `%files` section
+   - Update the `/path/to/project_dir/bin/update.dictionary.alt.sh` in the `%files` section
    - Update the `HLAHD_VERSION` variable in the `%post` section
 3. Build the singularity image:
    ```bash